Nintendo Comics System: The comics

 The stand-alone Game Boy comic books, despite having that title, are based solely on Super Mario Land since it was the only Game Boy adventure game around at the time.
 It ended at four issues.
 The stories feature an original character named Herman Smirch, a quasi-hero of the storyline.
 He is an ill-willed character whom Tatanga—the villain of source game—could easily hypnotize into doing his bidding due to the bitterness in the man's cynical soul.
 In each issue, Smirch releases Tatanga and his minions into the real world, and a child then releases a tiny Mario to battle them.

 The Legend of Zelda is based on the two Zelda games released on the NES at the time as well as the animated series that aired alongside on The Super Mario Bros.
 Super Show.

 Captain N: The Game Master is based on the animated series of the same name but with some major differences.
 All third-party characters are excluded due to Valiant not licensing them from Capcom and Konami as the creators of the animated series had done, but the characters made for the show (Kevin Keene, Princess Lana, Duke, and King Charles), as well as Pit, remain.
 Simon Belmont and Mega Man are replaced by Samus Aran, the Metroid heroine who does not appear in the cartoon, and Mother Brain's second-in-command is Uranos, the demigod from Kid Icarus.
 For unexplained reasons, Pit's toga is bleached yellow, and in most of the stories, Lana's dress is purple.
-However, she has a weapon: the scepter she had in concept art but never featured on the show.
-The comics retain some of the creative license taken by the cartoon's creators for elements of the original game (i.e., Metroid being a place, King Hippo being blue, Mother Brain's appearance).
+She, however, has a weapon, which is the scepter she had in concept art but never featured on the show.
+The comics retain some of the creative license taken by the cartoon's creators for elements of the original game (i.e., Metroid being a place, King Hippo being blue, and Mother Brain's appearance).